From Genoa to Naples, where the 4 Amazon micro-mobility hubs in Italy are (and what they are for).-breakinglatest.news-Breaking Latest News

 In Amazon’s mind, these facilities are small-sized warehouses that somehow flank the larger ones, but in more central positions: already present in some European cities, they allow the use of new delivery methods, such as electric 3-wheel cargo scooters, cargo bikes and foot deliveries, to bring parcels to customers in a more sustainable way, simply because they are physically closest to the final destination of the parcel.

-In short, these hubs allow you to take traditional delivery vans off the roadrelieving traffic congestion in city centers and improving air quality by:
+In short, these hubs, which are all already operational, make it possible to take traditional delivery vans off the roadrelieving traffic congestion in city centers and improving air quality by:

 -